ppeelen/PPTopSlideMenu/README.md

 #PPTopSlideMenu

 PPTopSLideMenu is a sliding menu that appears from the top.
-The original code is slightly based upon the [MFSlideMenu](https://github.com/mikefrederick/MFSideMenu).
+The original code is based upon the [MFSlideMenu](https://github.com/mikefrederick/MFSideMenu) made by Michael Frederick.

 ##Example